python-websockets/websockets/docs/howto/heroku.rst

 Deploy
 ------

-Our app is ready.
+The app is ready.
 Let's deploy it!

 .. code:: console